Abeautifulsnow/pkgu/README.md

 # pkgu

 Find the out-dated packages installed by the Pip tool and update them.
 Inspired by 👉[depu(Go)](https://github.com/kevwan/depu).
 However, `pkgu` supports full and partial updates, which is more convenient and flexible.
-It also supports cross-platform(Windows, linux, macos).
+It also supports cross-platform(Windows, linux, macos). 🤓 To retrieve the data more fast after the first-time(Or don't have to execute command again), I use sqlite as cache db to store the data and can quickly read it from db and present it to the console💻.

 👉 However, only python3.10 and above are available now.